vampirefo/android_device_blu_p6601/README.md

 Camera  | 8 MP, f/2.0, autofocus, LED flash

 This branch is for building CyanogenMod 14 (or Android Nougat 7.1 AOSP based roms) ROMS.

+This is based off of the following people's work and github.

+credits

+olegsvs
+DeckerSU